Water Climate Discussion – Radical Change: Polluter Pays Plus

 This principle is crucial for achieving climate justice and can be applied to various activities such as pollution prevention, remediation, and the safe disposal of hazardous by-products.
 As a working group, we want to spark debate about the challenges being faced at the national, regional and global levels.

-The upcoming meeting on the Polluter Pays Principle (PPP) will gather perspectives from the UK, USA, Peru, and Brazil to explore how polluters should bear the costs of managing pollution.
-Discussions will cover key activities like pollution prevention as well as the financial and policy challenges of fully implementing PPP.
-We will hear from authorities who are applying PPP to greenhouse gas emissions, and about new technologies that make full implementation of PPP possible for the first time.
-But more importantly, we want to hear your thoughts as we develop Polluter Pays Plus together.
-Participants will assess real-world case studies, explore strategies for effective implementation, and debate its role in advancing climate justice.
+The meeting on the Polluter Pays Principle (PPP) gathered perspectives from the UK, USA, and Brazil to explore how polluters should bear the costs of managing pollution.
+Discussions covered key activities like pollution prevention as well as the financial and policy challenges of fully implementing PPP.
+We heard from authorities applying PPP to greenhouse gas emissions, and about new technologies that make full implementation of PPP possible for the first time.
+Participants assessed real-world case studies, explored strategies for effective implementation, and debated its role in advancing climate justice.

 Learning Objectives